apache/incubator-spot/docs/Open Data Model/Open Data Model.md

  - User- attributes that are applicable to the user referenced in the event
  - Proxy - attributes that are applicable to proxy events
  - Protocol

-> DNS - attributes that are specific to DNS events
+* DNS - attributes that are specific to DNS events
-> HTTP - attributes that are specific to HTTP events
+* HTTP - attributes that are specific to HTTP events
-> SMTP, SSH, TLS, DHCP, IRC, SNMP and FTP
+* SMTP, SSH, TLS, DHCP, IRC, SNMP and FTP

 Note: The model will evolve to include reserved attributes for additional device types that are not currently represented.
-The model can currently be extended to support ANY attribute for ANY device type by following the guidance outlined in the section titled **“Extensibility of Data Model”.**
+The model can currently be extended to support ANY attribute for ANY device type by following the guidance outlined in the section titled [**“Extensibility of Data Model”.**](#extensibility)

-Note: Attributes denoted in BLUE represent those that are listed in the model multiple times for the purpose of demonstrating attribute coverage for a particular entity (endpoint, user, network, etc.) or log type (Proxy, DNS, etc.).
+Note: Attributes denoted in **Bold**, represent those that are listed in the model multiple times for the purpose of demonstrating attribute coverage for a particular entity (endpoint, user, network, etc.) or log type (Proxy, DNS, etc.).

 |**Category**|**Attribute**|**Data Type**|**Description**|**Sample Values**|